DF-224

 The DF-224 is a space-qualified computer used in space missions from the 1980s.
 It was built by Rockwell Autonetics.
 As with many spacecraft computers, the design is very redundant, since servicing in space is at best difficult and often impossible.
 The configuration had three CPUs, one active and two spares.
 The main memory consisted of six memory units, each with 8K 24-bit words of plated wire memory, with up to 48K words total.
 Four memory modules could be powered up at one time, resulting in a maximum of 32K words of available memory, though some applications such as the Hubble Space Telescope used fewer memory banks to allow for graceful failure modes.
 There were three I/O processors, one operational and two backups.
 The power supply consisted of 6 independent power converters, with overlapping coverage of the operating functions.
 The processor used fixed-point arithmetic with a two's complement format.

 Compared to computers that came later, the DF-224 was big and slow.
 It was roughly 45 cm by 45 cm by 30 cm, weighed 50 kg, and had a clock speed of 1.25 MHz.

-The DF-224 on HST was augmented with a 386 co-processor on the first serving mission (SM1).
+The DF-224 on HST was augmented with a 386 co-processor on the first servicing mission (SM1).
 This had a clock speed of 16 MHz.